 Parking for People with ADA Compliance Needs: ADA parking is always enforced.
 A valid GVSU permit is required to accompany an ADA compliant placard or plate.
+If ADA compliance parking spaces are not available, the ADA permit holder may park at a meter (payment not required) or in a Faculty/Staff or Student lot only.
 Parking in any other space is prohibited.
-If ADA compliant spaces are not available, the ADA permit holder may park at a meter (payment not required) or in a Faculty/Staff or Student lot only.
-Parking in any other space is prohibited.
-Parking in ADA compliant spaces in pay station lots will require payment and is limited to a two hour stay.
-Parking in any other space is prohibited.
+Parking in ADA compliant spaces in pay stations lots will require payment and is limited to a two hour stay.

 ADA Compliance Parking Fine: $100

 Disability Support Resources (DSR) is offering a shuttle service on the Allendale campus.
 This shuttle service is available to anyone that needs assistance getting to and from class/work.

 The shuttle pick-up destination for the north campus will be located at the island in parking lot D-1 (next to The Rapid shelter and ADA accessible parking spaces at the south end of the lot/closest to Mackinac Hall) and our south campus pickup location can be found at The Rapid shelter in parking Lot M (between Lake Michigan and Lake Ontario Hall)

 The DSR Shuttle will be available Monday-Friday from 7:30 am – 9:00 am & 3:30 pm-5:30 pm.
 Rides needed outside of these times must be scheduled 24 hours in advance.

 To request a ride or schedule van service, please call Disability Support Resources at 616-331-2490.
 Between 7:30 am – 8:00 am, please speak directly to the van driver for assistance.